WICG/idle-detection/README.md

 ## API Design

 There are multiple alternatives to be considered here.
-The following is an API inspired by the [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) and the [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) APIs.
+The following is an API inspired by the [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), the [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) and the [PerformanceObserver](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver) APIs.

 ```js
 const observer = new IdleObserver({state} => {